Pteratato/Oasis/Oasis_CH02.md

 No one else could’ve gotten them out of Sobretses alive, she truly believed that.

 Her marriage to Hahn had been more for utility than love.
-She *did* have love for him, and for Janus and Brimwylf, and for many of the other Sprawlers she’d spent these years of hardship with.
+She *did* have love for him, and for Jakim and Brimjrar, and for many of the other Sprawlers she’d spent these years of hardship with.
 But…

 But…